Code-Institute-Submissions/martinjohnson26-Milestone1_reusb/README.md

     -   #### First Time users

-        1. Quickly umderstandstand the purpose of the site.
+        1. Easily navigate around the site to view the content.
-        2. Easily navigate around the site to view the content.
+        2. Quickly understandstand the purpose of the site.
-        3. Read testimonials which support reasons why i should join the club.
+        3. Read testimonials which support reasons why potential users should join the club.

     -   #### Returning users

-        1. A simple and easy sign up process
+        1. A simple and easy sign up process.
-        2. Easy access to the training plans
+        2. Easy access to the training plans.
-        3. Access to other supporting running organisations
+        3. Access to other supporting running organisations.

     -   #### Frequent users

-        1. Check to see if any additional and/or new training plans have been added
+        1. Check to see if any additional and/or new training plans have been added.
-        2. Add their own testimonials
+        2. Add their own testimonials.
-        3. Add their photos to the gallery images
+        3. Add their photos to the gallery images.

     ### Strategy